 But hang on…..how personal do we want to get with our banks?

 Again, it’s personal!
 As the FinTech guru Jim Marous says: “Individual lines will range from “all personalization is creepy to me” through to “personalization is incredibly useful and I don’t find it creepy at all.” “ Whilst pointing out what we’ve spent on a certain category might be really helpful for some (making them more mindful of where their money is going), others could find it intrusive, judgemental.
 A bit like those ‘ouch’ moments in dieting, when you decide to eat a doughnut and someone comments: “Should you be eating that?” – they’re likely to get a smack in the chops.
 Monzo (our neobank cousin in the UK) was both applauded and criticised for deploying a feature that allowed people to block themselves from spending on gambling sites and prevented them removing the block for 48 hours.
 Was this going too far?
 Stickk.com encourages you to set a goal and if you fail to meet that goal, it sends money to the charity you specify as one you hate!
 How far do we want to be saved from ourselves?
 There was a healthy debate on our community forum the other day about whether people should be given easy access to their pay early or to credit.
 There was a stark contrast between those that thought people should be allowed access but should discipline themselves, and others saying it would encourage bad behaviour.
+In the results from our recent survey (more on that soon!), there was a strong divide between those who want to be told their projected financial future (based on current data) and those that don’t want to know.
 So the answer?
-Maybe let people set their own controls.
-Some like to be controlled and told what to do, others don’t 😉 And focus on more encouragement, not just reprimand.
+Let people set their own controls.
+And focus on encouragement, not reprimand.
 Banking has been too negative for too long – typically we’ve been scolded for going overdrawn, but rarely praised for saving.

 What you can expect from Xinja is that we will accentuate the positive; ongoing messaging or nudging based on customers’ data that highlights progress and validates good financial behaviours, helping to turn them into habits.
 And making these behaviours fun.
 As Van Le, Chief Strategy, Innovation and Design Officer at Xinja said recently: “We fundamentally believe that if you make managing money engaging, people will get better at it.”
 So you can expect some gamification too 🙂